 If the cradle cap does not clear by itself within a few months, or if your baby has symptoms other than those associated with seborrhoeic dermatitis, consult your health visitor or GP.
-If your baby is itchy or the cradle cap persists, it is more likely that your baby has developed childhood atopic eczema, which often starts on the face and the scalp in babies.
+If your baby is itchy or the cradle cap persists, it is more likely that your baby has developed childhood atopic eczema, which often starts on the face and the scalp.
 Although there is no need to treat cradle cap, the following suggestions may be helpful:

 - Gentle brushing with a soft brush will help to loosen the scales.

 - Do not pick the scales as this can leave raw areas of skin and may increase the risk of infection.
 If you are not able to remove the scales with the simple measures described above, soften them prior to hair-washing by applying an emollient or unperfumed oil the night before to soak into the scales.
 Unperfumed mineral oil or vegetable oil, such as coconut or sunseed oil, is fine to use.
 Olive oil is no longer recommended as it has been found to damage the skin barrier.

 - If any hair comes out with the scales, do not worry as it will grow back.

 - Bath your baby every day with a medical emollient as a soap substitute, or add an emollient bath oil to the water, which will help loosen scales and moisturise dry skin.
 Take extra care when lifting your baby out of the bath as their skin will be slippery!

 - Use a medical emollient rather than cosmetic baby products (including those described as ‘natural’ or ‘for sensitive skin’), which may contain fragrance and other ingredients that can irritate the skin.
 Moisturising skin with an emollient will help prevent further skin flaking and infection.
 Please see National Eczema Society’s factsheet on Emollients for more information.